HyunCafe/odin-etchasketch/README.md

 #### March 25, 2023
 * Add: Refactor code to be responsive
 * Feat: Added touch feature for the etch a sketch
+* Feat: Added Count feature to work with touch